natthapach/01418443-Project-1/README.md

 4. start page at ```{project-path}/web/admin/```

 ## Project Structure
-This project separate code structure into two sides - service side and web side - and divide into three subsystem includes admin subsystem, organizer subsystem and attendant subsystem
+This project separate code structure into two sides (service side and web side) and divide into three subsystem includes admin subsystem, organizer subsystem and attendant subsystem
 * service
     this folder contain *php file* for receive request from web-side and connect to database
     * admin
         this folder contain *php file* for recieve request from admin-subsystem such as "login service", "register service" etc.
     * organizer
         this folder contain *php file* for recieve request from organizer-subsysten such as "create event service", "checkin service" etc.
     * attendant
         this folder contain *php file* for recieve request from attendant-subsystem such as "show event", "join event", "buy event" etc.
     * pictures
         this folder contain pictures of each event
     * slip
         this folder contain slip's picture
     * profile
         this folder contain user's profile picture
 * web
     this folder contain *web page file*
     * admin
         this folder contain web page for admin-subsystem (html or php)
     * attendant
         this folder contain web page for attendant-subsytem (html or php)
         * js
             this folder contain javascript file for control behavior and send/recieve data (to service-side) for attendant-web
         * css
             this folder contain cascade style sheet file for model webpage
     * organizer
         this folder contain web page for organizer-subsytem (html or php)
         * js
             this folder contain javascript file for control behavior and send/receive data (to service-side) for attendant-web
         * css
             this folder contain cascade style sheet file for model webpage